 - 3. Two (2) nurses, at least one (1) of whom shall be a RN.
 Both nurses must have experience in carrying out medical functioning activities such as basic health and medical assessment, education and coordination of health care, psychiatric medical assessment and treatment, and administration of psychotropic medication; - 4.
 One other LMHP; - 5.
 One substance use specialist, who has a minimum of one (1) year specialized substance use training or supervised experience; - 6.
-One employment specialist, who has at least one (1) year of specialized training or supervised experience; - 7.
-One housing specialist, who has at least one (1) year of specialized training or supervised experience; and
+One IPS specialist, who has successfully completed the OBH-approved IPS training prior to providing IPS services; at least one (1) year of specialized training or supervised experience; - 7.
+One housing specialist, who has at least one (1) year of specialized training or supervised experience; - 8.
+One peer specialist, who is self-identified as being in recovery from mental illness and/or substance use disorders who has successfully completed OBH required training and recognition requirements as a peer specialist; and - 9.
+One IPS supervisor who has successfully completed the LDH-approved IPS training. - a.
+This shall be a .20 FTE regardless of team size; - b.
+This function can be fulfilled by the Team Leader; or an individual who supervises IPS specialists working within multiple ACT teams; and - c.
+At least one (1) year experience in employment services, which includes any experience where they have worked in programs where they helped people find jobs.